EPCOT (concept): Master plan and community site

-Visitors would enter at the southern end of the property and be shuttled by monorail to the Disney World Welcome Center.
-There, they would be welcomed by "cast members" able to speak the guests' own languages.
+Visitors would enter at the southern end of the Disney World property and be shuttled by monorail to the Welcome Center.
+There, they would be welcomed by Disney employees able to speak the guests' languages.
 Visitors would re-board the monorail to arrive at the industrial park.
-There, guests would ride PeopleMovers to see warehouses and research and development laboratories from American industry.
-Walt hoped visitors could take ideas back home to improve their own communities.
-After visiting the industrial park, the monorail would take the guests to EPCOT, where they would arrive under the central city.
+There, guests would ride people-movers to see warehouses and research and development laboratories from American industry.
+Walt hoped visitors could take ideas back home to improve their communities.
+After visiting the industrial park, the monorail would take the guests to EPCOT, where they would arrive at the central city.